Jet Propulsion Laboratory: List of directors

+All of the lab directors hold doctorates in engineering, physics, geology, geochemistry or planetary science.
+Acting/interim directors tend to be retired military officers with a strong science and organizational background.

 Team X

 The JPL Advanced Projects Design Team, also known as Team X, is an interdisciplinary team of engineers that utilizes "concurrent engineering methodologies to complete rapid design, analysis and evaluation of mission concept designs".

 Controversies

 Employee background check lawsuit

 On February 25, 2005, Homeland Security Presidential Directive 12 was approved by the Secretary of Commerce.
 This was followed by Federal Information Processing Standards 201 (FIPS 201), which specified how the federal government should implement personal identity verification.
 These specifications led to a need for rebadging to meet the updated requirements.

 On August 30, 2007, a group of JPL employees filed suit in federal court against NASA, Caltech, and the Department of Commerce, claiming their constitutional rights were being violated by the new, overly invasive background investigations.
 97% of JPL employees were classified at the low-risk level and would be subjected to the same clearance procedures as those obtaining moderate/high risk clearance.
 Under HSPD 12 and FIPS 201, investigators have the right to obtain any information on employees, which includes questioning acquaintances on the status of the employee's mental, emotional, and financial stability.
 Additionally, if employees depart JPL before the end of the two-year validity of the background check, no investigation ability is terminated; former employees can still be legally monitored.

 Employees were told that if they did not sign an unlimited waiver of privacy, they would be deemed to have "voluntarily resigned".
 The United States Court of Appeals for the Ninth Circuit found the process violated the employees' privacy rights and issued a preliminary injunction.
 NASA appealed and the US Supreme Court granted certiorari on March 8, 2010.
 On January 19, 2011, the Supreme Court overturned the Ninth Circuit decision, ruling that the background checks did not violate any constitutional privacy right that the employees may have had.